ironbar/orangutan/reports/04_Modeling.md

 The model 026_navigation_32sequence_256memory even when achieves the best score does not navigate well.
 Sometimes it misses the target, in a level spins around all the time...
 Using the same model with max_action improves but still not perfect, I think it needs more memory and probably more capacity on the visual encoder.

+#### How to improve

+There seems to be a ceiling around 1.375 on training score.
+What can be causing this ceiling?

+* Arena configuration.
+Sometimes it could be impossible to gather the two goals and thus that is lowering the reward
+* Model capacity.
+Maybe the model does not have enough capacity to break that ceiling
+* More training time.
+Maybe more training time is needed
+* Not enough powerful algorithm.
+Maybe PPO cannot learn to behave at the desired level.

+I'm going to train 029_navigation_32sequence_256memory_buffer8k with a buffer 1/4 than the normal one and 1 environment instead of 4.
+Also 030_navigation_32sequence_256memory_buffer4k with a buffer 1/8.

 ### Results

 It is quite surprising that a model trained just on a single configuration is achieving a score of 29.

+### Conclusions

+* I have seen that evaluating SpatialReasoning with just 250 steps is not enough, I should review the current tests for a better evaluation.
+* It's very interesting to see that a model trained on just one arena configuration achieves such a good LB score of 29

+## Iteration 5.
+Better arena configuration and testing

+### Goal

+The goal of this iteration is to improve arena configuration and also to have better tests.

+I think that currently there are some problems regarding arena configuration:
+* The rewards of different levels may be different and this may cause problems with learning algorithm
+* Some levels are impossible to solve
+* Some levels are very easy to solve

+The current tests have the following problems:
+* They currently measure mean reward.
+They should be pass/no pass.
+Reward is not interesting for two reasons: first we are not interested in agent speed, we are only interested on reaching the goal; second different tests have different rewards and thus if we focus on reward we are giving more weight to some tests
+* The duration of the tests is shorter than needed on some tests
+* I'm not sure about reproducibility: are all agents evaluated on the same tests?
+If I add new tests then this changes?

+### Development

+### Results

 <!---
 Arenas config